-Black and white era:
+Black and White Era

 Kadiri Venkata Reddy (K V Reddy) is the pioneer of visual effects in Telugu cinema.
 He used trick photography and camera effects to produce great visuals.
 The classic Telugu film, ‘Pathala Bhairavi’, is one of the early Indian films to use extensive visual effects.
 Inspired by Sasirekha Parinayam from Mahabharata, he had made the magnum opus Mayabazar.
 The film took the visual effects of Indian cinema to great heights.
 Many contemporary directors were astonished by the splendid visual effects of the film.
 He collaborated with Anglo-Indian cinematographer Marcus Bartley for Mayabazar.

 The first Indian film to use complete computer graphics was the 1995 Telugu film Ammoru.
 It went on to become a blockbuster setting the trend of mythological fantasy films.
-The director, Kodi Ramakrishna, went on to make Devi, Devi Putrudu and Devullu, which were all successful.
-Kodi Ramakrishna went on to direct mythological fantasy thriller film, Anji, in 2004.
+The director, Kodi Ramakrishna, went on to make Devi, Devi Putrudu, and Devullu, which were all successful.
+Kodi Ramakrishna went on to direct the mythological fantasy thriller film, Anji, in 2004.
 It received critical acclaim and won a National award for its graphics.
 The audience and contemporary filmmakers appreciated the portrayal of Lord Shiva during the climax.
-Later, he made Arundhati in 2009, which became a blockbuster mainly because of its screenplay, performances and graphics.
+Later, he made Arundhati in 2009, which became a blockbuster mainly because of its screenplay, performances, and graphics.

 S S Rajamouli took VFX to international standards with his films.
-He started using computer graphics since Chatrapathi (2005).
+He started using computer graphics in Chatrapathi (2005).
 The audience criticized him for the poor-quality graphics at that time.
 He didn’t step back but continued to experiment in his next film, Yamadonga, which is a socio-fantasy film.
 It received critical acclaim for the visuals.
 His next project is a milestone in Telugu cinema, Magadheera (2009).
 It redefined the way graphics are perceived by the audience and is the first Telugu film with realistic computer graphics.
 The extensive usage of concept art and green mat generated CGI effects resulted in outstanding visuals.
 Although several other directors tried to recreate the magic of Magadheera, the visuals were not even close.
-Moreover, the film influenced many contemporary filmmakers to experiment with the periodical and mythological films.
+Moreover, the film influenced many contemporary filmmakers to experiment with periodical and mythological films.

 Rajamouli later made Eega with an impossible storyline and scenes beyond imagination.
-Eega brought international acclaim for the team and impressed audience and critics alike.
-The next venture is an epic movie not just for Telugu cinema but for entire Indian cinema, Baahubali.
+Eega brought international acclaim for the team and impressed the audience and critics alike.
+The next venture is an epic movie not just for Telugu cinema but for the entire Indian cinema, Baahubali.
 With India’s highest ever budget for visual effects and computer graphics, 6000 VFX artists from across the globe have collaborated to create the world of Mahishmati.
-It is not just a milestone for visual effects in Telugu movies but has surpassed VFX (visual effects) of Bollywood movies.
+It is not just a milestone for visual effects in Telugu movies but has surpassed the VFX (visual effects) of Bollywood movies.
 It is not an exaggeration to say that Baahubali brought an identity for Telugu cinema.
-Baahubali continued to impress international audience with its release in other countries.
-Moreover, it has made Rajamouli most sought after filmmaker in India with many star heroes expressing their desire to work with him.
+Baahubali continued to impress the international audience with its release in other countries.
+Moreover, it has made Rajamouli the most sought-after filmmaker in India with many star heroes expressing their desire to work with him.

 Apart from the films mentioned above, there are several other films that used computer graphics to narrate great stories.
 Nowadays every major film uses computer graphics to some extent.
 Moreover, the use of visual effects for songs and action scenes became a necessity.
-However, the technology has advanced to an extent that the computer graphics are barely noticeable in current generation movies.
+However, the technology has advanced to an extent that computer graphics are barely noticeable in current generation movies.